susconnor/AWS-CloudFormation-HomeLab/README.md

       EnableDnsSupport: true
       EnableDnsHostnames: true
 ```
 Notice the difference between the code I just shared verses what was pasted into the **Resource configuration** section in the image above.
-Only the **Properties** portion of code should be pasted into that section.
+Only the **Properties** portion of the code should be pasted into that section.

 ### Subnet